What Is The Cashflow Quadrant

 In the year 1977, he formed his very first business which involved manufacturing.
 He happened to be one of the few companies of this time to produce Velcro and nylon surfer wallets which were available in vibrant and bright colors.
 He decided to close the doors to this business because he was unhappy about the way that this business was run in association to his workers overseas that were underpaid, and he believed they were being exploited.
 This caused his passion for this business to diminish.

 Robert along with his wife then experienced many dark days over the next few years, which involved living in motel rooms and out the boot of a car.
-However, he sees this time as the point where he learnt valuable lessons and the fact that it is Ok to fail.
+However, he sees this time as the point where he learned valuable lessons and the fact that it is Ok to fail.
 He also believed that it is what you are able to learn from these experiences that will shape you into a person that you will become.

 Today he is a highly successful educator and business man, with his number 1 bestselling book known as Rich Dad Poor Dad appearing in the New York Times top 10 for over seven years.
 He was also awarded with an honorary PHD entrepreneurship in 2009.

-He continues as a highly passionate advocator when it comes to power, and importance associated with financial education.
+He continues as a highly passionate advocate when it comes to power, and importance associated with financial education.
 Today, with the record home-repossessions, the global economic-meltdown which is still going on, his teachings appear as prophetic and enlightening, with many of the nay-sayers and sceptics now becoming strong believers of what he has to say.

 CashFlow Quadrant break-down